The best kind of coffee is cold coffee.

 No matter which brewing method was used initially, as long as it is served over ice, it’s considered iced coffee.

-In other words, iced coffee = any cold coffee.
+In other words, iced coffee = any coffee served cold.

 How do you make iced coffee?